mszinte/pRF_analysis/RetinoMaps/rest/README.md

 ```bash
 $ ./resample_to_91k.sh
 ```
-## 3. Masking the conjunction maps using the MMP1 macro-regions (by clusters or parcel)
+## 3. Masking the conjunction maps using the MMP1 macro-regions (by cluster or parcel)

 Check the two scripts in the masking folder:
 ```bash
 $ ./mask_task_results_by_cluster.sh

 $ ./mask_task_results_by_parcel.sh
 ```
 ## 4. Computing correlations using each masked task result separately for all vertices active in each macro-region and averaging these values within the ROI bilaterally